 That said, you don’t need a working fireplace in order to foster a cozy fall mantelpiece.
 There are tons of different approaches that will offer the same results as a traditional fireplace mantel.

-We spoke to a handful of decor and design experts to get their insights into exactly how to transform a mantel for fall.
+We spoke to a handful of decor and design experts to get their insights into this fall decorating idea.
 So turn your mantel into a seasonal centerpiece with these fall fireplace decor looks in time for the cooler months.

 Fall mantel decor ideas to welcome the season